 - permeable soils due to their high sand or loam contents.

 This system is used in soils where it is not possible to form moles that reach the outfall.
 This includes the presence of stones, sandy pockets, uneven surfaces or excessive distances to the outfall.

-In heavy soils where mole drains would need to be very long (over 80 m) before they reach an outfall, installing subsurface pipes at approximately 60 to 100 m, over which mole drains are pulled, can be very successful.
+In heavy soils where mole drains would need to be very long (over 80m) before they reach an outfall, it can be very successful to install subsurface pipes at approximately 60m to 100m, over which mole drains are pulled.
 Washed sand or small diameter gravel is backfilled into the pipe trench to near the ground surface at installation.

 Mole drains are then installed at or close to a right angle to the direction of the pipes.
 Excess ground water flows into and along the mole drains, then drains into the porous backfill above the pipes, and then is quickly removed to outfalls via the subsurface collector pipes.

 Gravel mole drains

 Gravel mole drains are best suited to soils and situations: